Provismet/LilyPanel/README.md

 This example will create a slider that starts at 0, ends at 1, and only accepts the values: 0, 0.5, 1.

 #### Durations
 Durations take up the same section as toggle buttons, they send a sequence of BlendShapes then deactivate.
-This can be used to play an animation once without looping.
+This can be used to play an animation once without looping or to create specialised toggle with a custom speed.

 To add a duration:
 ```json